CyrusNajmabadi/lang-design/CollectionLiterals.md

 <!-- 1.
 If the literal contains a `dictionary_element` then the types of the `expression_element` must be some `System.Collections.Generic.KeyValuePair<,>`.
 Similarly, each `spread_element` must have an `iteration-type` of `s_n` as if `s_n` were used as the expression being iterated over in a [`foreach_statement`](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement).
 This `iteration_type` must be some `System.Collections.Generic.KeyValuePair<,>` as well.
 This literal will be translated into some dictionary type. -->

-### Known length translation
+### Known-length translation
 [known-length-translation]: #known-length-translation

-1. For a *known length* literal `[e1, k1:v1, ..s1, e2, k2:v2, ..s2, etc]`, the translation first starts with the following:
+1. For a *known-length* literal `[e1, k1:v1, ..s1, e2, k2:v2, ..s2, etc]`, the translation first starts with the following:

     ```c#
     int __len = count_of_expression_elements +